schnillerman/oracle-apex-docker/README.md

   - `quit` the SQL prompt
   - `exit` the container's bash

-### Run Temporary ORDS-Developer Container to Setup the Connection to the Express DB
+### Run Temporary ORDS-Developer Container to Setup the Connection to the Express DB :construction_worker:

+> [!WARNING]
+> Things have changed since release of [ORDS v25](https://container-registry.oracle.com/ords/ocr/ba/database/ords).
+A container with an [interactive CLI](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/25.1/ordig/installing-and-configuring-oracle-rest-data-services.html#GUID-B52816FE-58C7-4B5A-8EAA-4BB191288322) can be started in order to generate the configuration files in `./ORDS/config` and establish the connection between ORDS and Express:
+> ```
+> docker run -it --network rad-oracle-apex-temp --name ords_new -v ./ORDS/config:/etc/ords/config container-registry.oracle.com/database/ords:latest install
+> ```
+> Double-check if the network name is correct (must be same as for the Express temporary container).

+> [!NOTE]
+> An ORDS Developer Container has to be used for the (initial) installation of APEX in the Express container's XEPDB1 database.
+Especially with the release of [ORDS 25.x, the installation has changed](https://container-registry.oracle.com/ords/ocr/ba/database/ords).
+>

 Create the file ```conn_string.txt``` in the directory ```./ORDS/variables``` with the command `sudo nano ./ORDS/variables/conn_string.txt` and the following content:

 ```